rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default App;
 {{< /highlight >}}

-The Organization component wasn't implemented yet.
-In the beginning, you can start out with a functional stateless component in the *src/Organization/index.js* file which acts as a placeholder to keep the application working for now.
+The Organization component wasn't implemented yet, but you can start with a functional stateless component in the *src/Organization/index.js* file, that acts as a placeholder to keep the application working for now.

 {{< highlight javascript >}}
 import React from 'react';